How we receive and handle adverse event reports

 Data analysis

-- a panel of scientific, engineering, and clinical experts review reports of concern after risk assessment to recommend appropriate actions.
+- A panel of scientific, engineering, and clinical experts review reports of concern after risk assessment to recommend appropriate actions.

 - contact the sponsor/supplier of the medical device